GoogleCloudPlatform/compute-internal-loadbalancer/ARTICLE.md

 |Google Cloud Platform Managed Instance Groups and Autoscaler| A managed instance group is a pool of homogeneous instances, created from a common instance template.
 An autoscaler adds or remove instances from a managed instance group. |

 ## What you will learn
 Each of the following sections discusses a specific aspect of the architecture diagram you just saw, and includes hands-on instructions for provisioning that section on Google Compute Engine.
-By the end of the document you will have learned about each section of the architecture in detail, and have it running and usable in your environment!
-At the end of the document, the entire solution is presented as a Deployment Manager template, allowing you to provision the entire exercise with just one API call.
+By the end of the document you will have learned about each section of the architecture in detail, and have it running and usable in your environment.

 ### What you need
 If you want to complete the tutorial as you read along, you’ll need just two things:
 * A Google Cloud Platform account
-* A new Google Cloud Platform project (create one at [https://console.developers.google.com/project)
+* A new Google Cloud Platform project (create one at [https://console.developers.google.com/project](https://console.developers.google.com/project)

 ## The Consul cluster
-Consul is used for service discovery in this architecture.
+Consul is used for service registration and discovery in this architecture.
 When the instances running HAProxy boot, they register with a Consul service named `haproxy-internal`, and the frontend server can discover all of the HAProxy servers with a DNS query to Consul.
-Similarly, instances running the backend application register with a Consul service named `api-internal` and can be discovered by the HAProxy servers.
+Similarly, instances running the backend application register with a Consul service named `backend` and can be discovered by the HAProxy servers.

 To support service registration and discovery, you must run at least one Consul server.
-The makers of consul [strongly recommend](https://consul.io/docs/guides/bootstrapping.html) running 3-5 Consul servers per datacenter.
+The makers of Consul [strongly recommend](https://consul.io/docs/guides/bootstrapping.html) running 3-5 Consul servers per datacenter.
 Examples in this document will recommend running 3 Consul servers.

 ### Hands-on: Launch Consul servers
 1. Create a [new Google Cloud Platform Project](https://console.developers.google.com/project)